-Habitat for Humanity is dedicated to helping low-income people realize their dreams of homeownership.
+Habitat for Humanity is dedicated to helping low and moderate-income people realize their dreams of homeownership.
 See how we're making a difference.

 Greater Cleveland Habitat for Humanity begins its effort addressing Cleveland’s affordable housing shortage.